 And while the Playbase doesn’t go as deep as you might expect, the integration, tonality and naturalness of its bass frequencies is impressive.
 There’s a cohesion through the tonal spectrum that the two soundbars can’t match.

 But the Playbase, unlike its siblings, has an Achilles heel: bright, sibilant treble.
 The top end is really too aggressive, veering from sparkle to sharpness all too often and proving an irritation over time.

 This is an issue that’s present, but far less prevalent, in the Beam and not an issue at all with the Playbar.
 As a result, while the Playbase is the most sonically capable of the three devices in some ways, it provides the least pleasurable listen in the long run.

 The choice between the Playbar and Playbase will largely be based on your needs.
-If you have a wall-mounted TV, then the Playbar makes more sense of the two.
+If you have your TV on a wall mount, then the Playbar makes more sense of the two.
 If your TV is on a stand, put it on a Playbase instead.

 The Playbase is the weak link in terms of sound, with the treble spoiling what is otherwise an impressive presentation.
 On the other hand, the Playbar is a physically cumbersome and rather awkward proposition, and its styling and feature set is starting to show its age.
 That it misses out on AirPlay 2 will be a deal-breaker for some.